dasch-swiss/dsp-docs/docs/developers/knora/documentation/knora-admin.md

 ## Projects
 In Knora each item of data belongs to some particular project.
 Each project using Knora must define a `knora-admin:knoraProject`, which has the following properties:

 * `projectShortname`: A short name that can be used to identify the project in configuration files and the like.
 * `projectLongname`: The full name of the project.
-* `projectShortcode`: A hexadecimal code that uniquely identiXes the project.
+* `projectShortcode`: A hexadecimal code that uniquely identifies the project.
 These codes are assigned to projects by the [DaSCH](http://dasch.swiss/).
 * `projectDescription`: A description of the project.
 * `belongsToInstitution`: The `knora-admin:Institution` that the project belongs to.